Health insurance in Morocco

 The emergency department in Morocco

-In the event of an emergency, dial 15 or 150 and you’ll be redirected to a platform that will put you in touch with the fire department or ambulance service, which will send you a service adapted to your alert message.
+In the event of an emergency, dial 150 and you’ll be redirected to a platform that will put you in touch with the fire department or ambulance service, which will send you a service adapted to your alert message.
 Please be as specific as possible in your alert message, so that your situation can be dealt with as quickly as possible.
-The Samu number is 141, but this number is reserved for patients with respiratory symptoms, fever and cough.
+The Samu number is 141.
+However, this number is reserved for patients with respiratory symptoms, fever and cough.

 Hospitals in Morocco

 There are major disparities between the medical facilities of public hospitals and private clinics, which are more or less accentuated depending on the region.
-There is 1 hospital bed per 1,000 inhabitants, 1 doctor per 12,000 inhabitants, 1 health center per 10,000 inhabitants and 1 nurse per 1,000 inhabitants.
+In fact, there is 1 hospital bed per 1,000 inhabitants, 1 doctor per 12,000 inhabitants, 1 health center per 10,000 inhabitants and 1 nurse per 1,000 inhabitants.

 Healthcare networks in Morocco